netarchivesuite/netsearch/netarchive-blacklight/README.md

 ```
 cd search_app
 bundle install
+rake db:migrate
 ```

-That should install all the needed parts for Blacklight.
+That should install all the needed parts for Blacklight and setup its database.

 Now to run the server do `rails server` and open [http://localhost:3000/](http://localhost:3000/)